GabrielZuany/IBM-DataEngineer-CapstoneProject/README.md

 You are a data engineer at an e-commerce company.
 Your company needs you to design a data platform that uses MongoDB as a NoSQL database.
 You will be using MongoDB to store the e-commerce catalog data.

 The basics tasks is import data into a MongoDB database, query data in a MongoDB database, and export data from MongoDB.

+---

+## Data Warehousing

+You are a data engineer hired by an ecommerce company named SoftCart.com .
+The company retails download only items like E-Books, Movies, Songs etc. The company has international presence and customers from all over the world.
+The company would like to create a data warehouse so that it can create reports like

+- total sales per year per country
+- total sales per month per category
+- total sales per quarter per country
+- total sales per category per country

+You will use your data warehousing skills to design and implement a data warehouse for the company.

+### What are the differences between a database and a data warehouse?
+A database is any collection of data organized for storage, accessibility, and retrieval.
+A data warehouse is a type of database the integrates copies of transaction data from disparate source systems and provisions them for analytical use.

+The important distinction is that data warehouses are designed to handle analytics required for improving quality and costs in the new healthcare environment.
+A transactional database, like an EHR, doesn’t lend itself to analytics.

+### The High-level Distinction Between Databases and Data Warehouses
+What I will refer to as a “database” in this post is one designed to make transactional systems run efficiently.
+Typically, this type of database is an OLTP (online transaction processing) database.
+An electronic health record (EHR) system is a great example of an application that runs on an OLTP database.
+In fact, an OLTP database is typically constrained to a single application.

+The important fact is that a transactional database doesn’t lend itself to analytics.
+To effectively perform analytics, you need a data warehouse.
+A data warehouse is a database of a different kind: an OLAP (online analytical processing) database.
+A data warehouse exists as a layer on top of another database or databases (usually OLTP databases).
+The data warehouse takes the data from all these databases and creates a layer optimized for and dedicated to analytics.

+So the short answer to the question I posed above is this: A database designed to handle transactions isn’t designed to handle analytics.
+It isn’t structured to do analytics well.
+A data warehouse, on the other hand, is structured to make analytics fast and easy. aggregation.
+It the end, data warehouses can be viewed as an aggregarion of data marts.

+#### Note:
+- [ERROR] : IBM haven't build a product dataset to be loaded into productsDimTable.
+- [ERROR] : FactSales.csv don't have the product_id (or item_id) column to reference the product table.
+So, i can't know which products were sold.
+Inconsistant data.